Loping151/GePE/readme.md

 ### how to read the code

-**According to my coding habit, if a function starts with '_', you don't need to pay much attention to it.**
+**If a function starts with '_', you don't need to pay much attention to it.**
-- embedding.py: utils for embeddings.

-- dataloader.py: imports data and fuse embeddings(bert emb+year+original feat).
+not finished. ask me.

 ### file organize